Masa331/xsd_model/README.md

 ## About

-This gem provides a parser which takes XSD in a string and outputs tree structure of objects much like Nokogiri(which is internally used for parsing) does with XML.
-Each returned object represents one specific XSD core element and implements specific API to simplify the work with XSD.
-As it's written under the top heading, the API can be unstable until 1.0.0 and might miss some core XSD elements, attribute accessors, etc.
+XsdModel parses a XML Schema Definition (XSD) and returns tree structure of objects representing XSD nodes.
+Each object implements specific API simplify the work with XSD.

 ## Api